customjs/n8n-nodes-pdf-toolkit/README.md

 - Input Binary PDF file for conversion
 - If size of the binary file exceeds 6MB, pass it as URL.
 - Execute the workflow to get converted Pages from PDF file.

+### "SSL Checker" node

+- Add the **SSL Checker** node to your workflow.
+- Configure your CustomJS API credentials.
+- Input the domain you want to check (e.g., `example.com`).
+- Execute the workflow to get information about the SSL certificate, including the expiration date.

+### "Scraper" node

+- Add the **Scraper** node to your workflow.
+- Configure your CustomJS API credentials.
+- Input the website URL you want to scrape (must start with `https://`).
+- Optionally, define user actions (click, type, wait) to interact with page elements using selectors.
+- Choose the return type:
+  - **Raw HTML**: Get the HTML content of the page.
+  - **Screenshot (PNG)**: Get a screenshot of the page.
+- Enable or disable debug mode to control error handling for missing elements.
+- Execute the workflow to scrape the website and receive the desired output.